Increased penalties for offshore non-compliance

 More information on increased penalties for offshore non-compliance can be found on HMRC's website.

 Liechtenstein Financial Intermediaries have written to UK clients

 Law was passed in Liechtenstein on 30 June 2010 which implements the agreement of 11 August 2009 between Liechtenstein and the UK, and also the Memorandum of Understanding of 11 August 2009 between the Liechtenstein Government and HMRC.
 Amongst other things it brings into force, from 1 September 2010, the identification of UK connected persons who have held assets in Liechtenstein at 1 August 2009 or anytime thereafter.
 Financial Intermediaries in Liechtenstein had a legal requirement to identify such UK persons by 1 October 2011.
 UK persons identified should have been contacted by the Financial Intermediaries before the revised deadline of 31 March 2012.
-The UK person then has 18 months to satisfy the Financial Intermediary they have:
+The UK person then had 18 months to satisfy the Financial Intermediary they:

-- registered for the LDF; or
+- had registered for the LDF; or

 - do not have to pay tax in the UK; or

 - had already fully complied with UK tax obligations.

 Double Taxation Agreement UK / Liechtenstein